 - Poker chip dispenser available as feedback/reinforcer for children

-Since 1990, BARS software and the hardware to run it has been licensed by Drs.
+Since 1990, BARS software and the hardware to run it has been developed and evolved by Drs.
 Kent Anger and Diane Rohlman at Oregon Health & Science University (OHSU) in Portland, OR.
-In June 2007, NwETA became the exclusive licensee to market BARS.
+In June 2007, NwETA became the exclusive licensee to market BARS; OHSU has the copyright to the software.
 NwETA negotiated that agreement in order to provide a secure long-term financial base for BARS.

 BARS 4.0pc is run on computers with Windows XP operating systems.
-All tests are now operational and ready for use in BARS 4.0pc.
-BARS has been tested on Windows Vista and 7; the 9BUTTON driver has not yet been programmed.
+All BARS 4.0pc tests are now operational and in use b y Drs.
+Rohlman and Anger and partners in 4 continents.
+BARS runs on Windows Vista and 7.
+It requires our 9BUTTON unit (right) to collect research-grade data.